This lesson covers how to define boards in the nRF Connect SDK using both hardware models v1 and v2 (HWMv1 and HWMv2 respectively).

 Board revisions

-The optional devicetree overlay devacademy_nrf52833_<revision>.overlay will be added to the common devacademy_nrf52833.dts devicetree file
+devacademy_nrf52833_<revision>.overlay: The optional devicetree overlay will be added to the common devacademy_nrf52833.dts devicetree file.

 Note

-When creating a new custom board, it is always a good idea to start looking into the SDK-defined boards with the same SoC/SIP as your custom board for inspiration.
+When creating a new custom board, it is always a good idea to start looking into the SDK-defined boards with the same SoC/SiP as your custom board for inspiration.
 There is a long list of Development Kits, Prototyping Platforms, and Reference designs already shipped in the SDK that can serve as a good starting point.

 In this Privacy Policy you will find information on Nordic Semiconductor ASA (“Nordic Semiconductor”) processes your personal data when you use the Nordic Developer Academy.